Dates: 22 Feb, 23 Feb 2024 | 9am-5.30pm | Classroom Learning

 Duration: 2 Days

-In this course learners will look at the various statistical methods that can be used to process IoT data in order to make predictions or to make diagnoses on the data.
+In this course, learners will look at the various statistical methods that can be used to process Internet of Things (IoT) data in order to make predictions or to make diagnoses on the data.
 Topics covered include Autoregressive Moving Average (ARMA) and Autoregressive Integrated Moving Average (ARIMA) models, simple linear regression, multivariate linear regression, nonlinear regression, Bayesian models, Decision Trees and Support Vector Machines.

-This module is part of Professional Certification in Deep Learning for the Internet of Things.
+This course is part of Professional Certificate in Deep Learning for IoT.

-By the end of this course learners will be able to apply simple statistical methods to analyzing and understanding IoT data to make predictions and diagnoses.
+By the end of this course, learners will be able to apply simple statistical methods to analyse and understand IoT data to make predictions and diagnoses.

 Who Should Attend